-We typically ship with a stable release build of BRLTTY plus some cherry-picked patches.
+We typically ship with a stable release build of BRLTTY plus some permanent or cherry-picked patches.

 First, follow the public Chromium OS Developer Guide to check out the source.
 At a minimum you'll need to create a chroot.
 You do not need to build everything from source.
 You do need to start the devserver.